JNPRAutomate/JNPRAutomateDemo-Class/docs/usingpyezlibrary.md

 ### Variable Substitution

 The most basic example of Jinja is variable substitution.
 Think of this as a simple search and replace within a text editor or using the UNIX command *sed*.
-Their are several benefits to utilizing a Python script to accomplish this task.
+There are several benefits to utilizing a Python script to accomplish this task.

 -	Repeatability
 	-	The ability to repeatedly call a script with fixed input and specified output